JasperMunene/Source-control-system/README.md

 ## About Me

 My name is **Jasper Munene**, and I’m passionate about solving complex problems through code.
-I built this project as part of the **Pesapal Junior Programmer Challenge 2024** to showcase my skills in software development, system design, and problem-solving.
+I built this project to showcase my skills in software development, system design, and problem-solving.
 Feel free to reach out to me via [email](mailto:devjaspermunene@gmail.com).

 ---